scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added code to determine better defaults for the script lang index
-    -   The ligature state table in Apple Chancery has so many possible paths through it that FontForge bogs down when evaluating it.
+    -   The ligature state table in Apple Chancery has so many possible paths through it that websharpstudios bogs down when evaluating it.
 I presume it would finish in finite time, but it takes unacceptably long.
 So I've put in an abort.
     -   Add support for KernClasses (ie. they are no longer just